emoltz/fullStackBlog/README.md

 I am starting now on the back end.
 I think this is what I need the most help with.
 Right now, I am using Express.js but I will explore Django afterwords.
 Then I will hook it up with AWS, but then explore Firebase after that.
 Once I have all those pieces down, I will make a site for my own home server.

 Most of the backend is set -- I have a server I can post requests from via *Postman* app, I have `nodemon` running to live refresh the server.
 I also have functionality that will allow for "upvoting" articles as well as leaving comments.
 I used a makeshift database to test it -- I will integrate MongoDB next.

+So the installation for MongoDB via terminal commands don't work on a M1 chip right now.
+So I will have to do something else...!
 ______________________________
 # Documentation for React App